Deploy and manage AI workloads on Scaleway infrastructure with CircleCI

 Conclusion

-This brings us to the end of our tutorial.
+This wraps up your tutorial.
 We covered the intricacies of using CircleCI runners to execute AI/ML workloads on your own infrastructure.
-In our example we used Scaleway cloud and its optimized GPU compute instances, however the principles covered can be applied to any type of infrastructure.
+In your example we used Scaleway cloud and its optimized GPU compute instances, but the principles covered can be applied to any type of infrastructure.
 We also covered utilizing the flexibility that the cloud offers to use resources only when needed.
-That is common practice for a CI/CD pipeline with a clearly defined beginning and end, but with more traditional infrastructure it is not so common.
+That is common practice for a CI/CD pipeline with a clearly defined beginning and end, but it is not as common with more traditional infrastructure.
 By leveraging as-needed cloud resources, CircleCI can help you manage your AI/ML workflows more efficiently.

 CircleCI is the leading CI/CD platform for managing and automating AI workflows.
 It takes minutes to set up, and you can evaluate it at no cost, with up to 6,000 minutes of free usage per month.
 Sign up for your free account to get started today.